Bastien-Jacques/GenNet/README.md

 </p>

 <p align="center">
 <b>Down:</b> Chamfer distance for the test set.
-Comparison between the differents car shapes in the dataset (Notchback, Fastback, Estateback).
+Comparison between the different car shapes in the dataset (Notchback, Fastback, Estateback).
 </p>

 As expected, our model is less performant than models dedicated exclusively to geometric reconstruction.
 Nevertheless, GenNet enables the faithful reconstruction of shapes that were never seen during training.